Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 Focus on the specific needs of your learners.
 This first step should lead you to develop a single precise objective that the training will seek to achieve.
 Gear the objectives towards attaining measurable results.

-The next step leads you to identifying and focusing on the particular area of content from within a larger context and developing short presentation material.
+The next step leads you to identify and focus on the particular area of content from within a larger context and develop short presentation material.
 The presentation should only jot down the training nuggets that will meet your learner’s specific needs.

-Focus should be made on using relevant additional channels of conveying information such as infographics and videos which are generally easier to digest and memorable.
-Such infographics create a long-lasting impression that helps increase the retention of information on the learners’ minds.
+The focus should be made on using relevant additional channels of conveying information such as infographics and videos which are generally easier to digest and memorable.
+Such infographics create a long-lasting impression that helps increase the retention of information in the learners’ minds.
 They also help summarize large volumes of information into shorter bursts of information.

 Lastly, the strategy should use appropriate channels of learning convenient for your learners.
 Highly preferred methods facilitate the learners’ ability to access the training.
 This might mean mobile learning as they may need to access it on the go.

 Technology to Use

 Online training is increasingly more video-based so you should stick with video for microlearning.
 One benefit is that short videos are easier to produce than long videos.
 In addition, there are a lot of microlearning tools out there for making short, engaging videos.
 You can also use quizzes to check that learners know what they’re doing.

 Microlearning should be mobile friendly.
 Learners may want to access your content on the go so make sure they can.
 Most people have mobile phone plans with unlimited wireless so even if your online course is on a website make sure it’s mobile friendly.
 You can also take the additional step of turning your course into a mobile app or developing it on a microlearning platform.